 If you have a segment of customers that haven’t made a purchase in several months, it might be time to let them know you’re thinking about them by sending a mail campaign.
 Sending an email can still be effective, but 69% of people say that direct mail is a more personal way of connecting.
 Remember, growing a business is all about developing relationships!

 - Email Marketing: Now that we’re on the topic of mail, let’s discuss one of the most well known staples of the B2B marketing world.
-It’s probably no surprise that 93% B2B marketers use email to reach out to new prospects.
+It’s probably no surprise that 93% of B2B marketers use email to reach out to new prospects.

 Whether you’re sending newsletters to your customer list or cold emails to people you’ve never spoken to, it’s important to use compelling subject lines and CTAs to have readers engage.
-Always have A/B testing variations and track your open, click-through and response rates to make sure your messaging is optimal.
-Images, gifs and video links might interest some, but oftentimes the most effective messages are straight and to-the-point.
+Always have A/B testing variations and track your open, click-through, and response rates to make sure your messaging is optimal.
+Images, gifs, and video links might interest some, but oftentimes the most effective messages are straight and to-the-point.

 - Attend Trade Shows – Yes Virtual Too!
 One of the most engaging ways to accelerate the sales cycle is to get in touch with your audience in-person at a trade show, includes virtual shows.
 No matter what industry you’re in, there’s bound to be a well-attended conference or trade show in your area with plenty of connections to be made.

 Moreover, if you’re a company that has freshly started, having your exhibits at trade shows can also be a great way to engage the customer pool.
 This way you would not only get to talk to people working or interested in that same field, but you would also be able to showcase the benefits of your product to them.
 You can do this easily by exploring customized exhibit designs or tradeshow display rentals that can be provided by trade show exhibit companies all over the country.